pcoulso1/DevOps-Course-Starter/README.md

 The vagrant documentation at https://www.vagrantup.com/docs/providers/hyperv/limitations.html#limited-networking stats;

-*Vagrant does not yet know how to create and configure new networks for Hyper-V. When launching a machine with Hyper-V, Vagrant will prompt you asking what virtual switch you want to connect the virtual machine to.
+* Vagrant does not yet know how to create and configure new networks for Hyper-V. When launching a machine with Hyper-V, Vagrant will prompt you asking what virtual switch you want to connect the virtual machine to.

-A result of this is that networking configurations in the Vagrantfile are completely ignored with Hyper-V.*
+A result of this is that networking configurations in the Vagrantfile are completely ignored with Hyper-V. *

-Although this is not 100% true, it does seem to be when setting
+Although this is not 100% true, it does seem to be accurate when setting up the "forwarded_port" configuration which is ignored